-We have audited the accompanying basic financial statements of Harmony Community Development District, Osceola County, Florida ("District") as of and for the fiscal year ended September 30, 2010, and have issued our report thereon dated September 27, 2011.
+We have audited the accompanying basic financial statements of Harmony Community Development District, Osceola County, Florida ("District") as of and for the fiscal year ended September 30, 2012, and have issued our report thereon dated May 22, 2013.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and Government Auditing Standards, issued by the Comptroller General of the United States.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and Government Auditing Standards, issued by the Comptroller General of the United States; and Chapter 10.550, Rules of the Florida Auditor General.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.

-In addition, we have issued our Report on Internal Control over Financial Reporting and Compliance and Other Matters dated September 27, 2011.
+In addition, we have issued our Report on Internal Control over Financial Reporting and Compliance and Other Matters based on an audit of the financial statements performed in accordance with Government Auditing Standards dated May 22, 2013.
 Disclosures in that report should be considered in conjunction with this management letter.